azriel91/bug_reducing_patterns/src/patterns.md

 # Patterns

-Largely designed for statically typed languages.
+Largely designed for statically typed languages &ndash; they rely on having a compiler.

 These patterns are designed or intended to:

 * Communicate input and output expectations through API.

     Documentation is important, code is authoritative.

-* Favour compile errors over testing through type safety.

-    By making it impossible to compile incorrect code, quality is maintained with less tests.

 * Guarantee assumptions through type safety.

-    By encoding proofs of correctness through types, one no longer has to be defensive.
+    By encoding proofs of correctness through types, one no longer has to write defensive code.

+* Favour compile time errors over runtime errors through type safety.

+    By making it impossible to compile incorrect code, correctness and quality is maintained with fewer tests.

 ## Disclaimer